Skip to main content

 About E4P

-Supported by Youth Futures Foundation, E4P is working with youth, community, education, training, and employment organisations to explore knowledge, practice, and views on the collection and use of demographic data in the youth sector in England; and co-create recommendations for any changes that would result in better practices - with the definition of ‘better’ to be first and foremost shaped by young people and practitioners.
+Supported by Youth Futures Foundation, E4P worked with youth, community, education, training, and employment organisations to explore knowledge, practice, and views on the collection and use of demographic data in the youth sector in England.
+Together, they co-created recommendations for change that would result in better practices.

 Young people frequently get asked to provide demographic information when they are engaging in youth provision, including employability opportunities.
-Demographic data collection has been built into England’s education and youth provision systems and structures for many years and, whilst organisations like the Office for National Statistics (ONS) and parts of the education sector have reviewed and revised what demographic data gets collected and how it is collected, this has not led to a high level of consistency or clarity in practice.
+Demographic data collection has been built into England’s education and youth provision systems and structures for many years and, whilst organisations like the Office for National Statistics (ONS) and parts of the education sector have reviewed and revised what demographic data gets collected and how it is collected, at the time of the E4P project this had not led to a high level of consistency or clarity in practice.

-There has been no routine, formal review of demographic data collection to explore why and how we do this within the charity/voluntary sector specifically, and in the informal and non-formal education contexts, demographic data practices lack co-ordination and oversight.
+There had been no routine, formal review of demographic data collection to explore why and how we do this within the charity/voluntary sector specifically, and in the informal and non-formal education contexts, demographic data practices continued to lack co-ordination and oversight.

-E4P seeks to begin to address this, with two key objectives:
+E4P sought to begin to address this, with two key objectives:

 1. Explore knowledge, practice, and views on the collection and use of demographic data; and